kavuri-akhil/Financial-Planner-for-Emergencies-and-Retirement-funds/README.md

 * To analyze savings health, create a DataFrame called df_savings with two rows.
 Store the total value in dollars of the crypto assets in the first row and the total value of the shares in the second row.
 * Use the df_savings DataFrame to plot a pie chart to visualize the composition of personal savings.
 * Use if conditional statements to validate if the current savings are enough for an emergency fund.
 An ideal emergency fund should be equal to three times your monthly income
-+ If total savings are greater than the emergency fund, display a message congratulating the person for having enough money in this fund.
+-- If total savings are greater than the emergency fund, display a message congratulating the person for having enough money in this fund.
-+ If total savings are equal to the emergency fund, display a message congratulating the person on reaching this financial goal.
+--If total savings are equal to the emergency fund, display a message congratulating the person on reaching this financial goal.
-+ If total savings are less than the emergency fund, display a message showing how many dollars away the person is from reaching the goal.
+-- If total savings are less than the emergency fund, display a message showing how many dollars away the person is from reaching the goal.